windkh/node-red-contrib-telegrambot/README.md

 - sticker
 - voice
 - document
+The content can be downloaded automatically to a local folder by setting the saveDataDir entry in the configuration node.

 The following types require a special content format to be used.
 See the underlying node api for further details.
 - location